ashleygwilliams/assessment/questions.md

 ## Instructions
 - Create a file with "\<yourName\>_assessment.rb".

+### Sections 1-6
 - Title each section with a comment that includes the name and number of each section.
 - Then write the ruby that fulfills each lettered instruction under the title.
 There is no need to structure your code based on the lettered instructions.
 - If you need to use code from a previous *numbered* section please cut and paste into the approrpriate section.

 *tl;dr:* Your deliverable should be structured based on the numbered sections, not the lettered sections.

+### Section 7
+- Please use the letters and answer each lettered question individually.

 EXAMPLE:
 *NB. this is in javascript so if you copy it, you will not be correct.*